Difference Between Dividend vs Growth

 - Investors investing in dividend stock usually fall under the ‘Value Investing’ method while Investors who invest for capital appreciation fall under ‘Growth Investing’

-- Dividend stocks provide both capital appreciation as well as dividend.
+- Dividend stocks provide both capital appreciation as well as dividends.
 Growth stocks usually never pay a dividend and only have capital appreciation

 - Dividends stock usually perform even in bear markets as they consistently pay dividends even if there is no capital appreciation.
 Growth stocks perform poorly in bear markets as the stock price tumbles down and investors also do not receive dividends